Youth Exchange ‘Think big, Act Green’ Co-funded by the Erasmus+ Programme of the EU

-The methodology which will be utilized during the youth exchange includes a combination of non-formal learning methods such as icebreakers & energizers, interactive workshops, teambuilding activities, inter-cultural events, hands-on experiences, informal leisure and evaluation, and reflective sessions.
-Through which, the participating youth will be able to share their experiences, learn to live together and adopt an eco-citizen behavior.
-Participation in the project will encourage them to lead a healthier and more ethical lifestyle, whilst becoming active citizens rather than passive consumers.
+The methodology which was utilized during the youth exchange includes a combination of non-formal learning methods such as icebreakers & energizers, interactive workshops, teambuilding activities, inter-cultural events, hands-on experiences, informal leisure and evaluation, and reflective sessions.
+Through which, the participating youth was able to share their experiences, learn to live together and adopt an eco-citizen behaviour.
+Participation in the project encourages them to lead a healthier and more ethical lifestyle, whilst becoming active citizens rather than passive consumers.

-This project will be carried out by project participants with the support of group leaders from four partner organizations: Stichting F.E.L.I.S.
+This project was carried out by project participants with the support of group leaders from four partner organizations: Stichting F.E.L.I.S.
 Curacao (Curacao), Agros Environmental Group (Cyprus), Teatro Metaphora – Associação de Amigos das Artes (Madeira Island – Portugal) and Fundación Canaria Insular para la Formación, el Empleo y el Desarrollo Empresarial (Canary Islands-Spain) by working together in multicultural, multi-island, multi-ethnic environment.
-The whole project will be based on non-formal and informal methods and will be run by participating youth itself (such as working in teams, role plays, handicraft, and etc.).
-In total 33 participants will be taking part in youth exchange, among which 5 will be group leaders, while the rest of the participants will represent 16-26 aged group from 4 islands.
+The whole project was based on non-formal and informal methods and was run by participating youth itself (such as working in teams, role plays, handicraft, etc.).
+In total 33 participants took part in the youth exchange, among which 5 group leaders, while the rest of the participants represented 16-26 aged group from 4 islands.